 Choose Humane Activities Instead

-Support organizations such as Boon Lott’s Elephant Sanctuary and Friends of the Asian Elephant in Thailand, where former captive elephants are cared for and rehabilitated.
+Support organizations such as Boon Lott’s Elephant Sanctuary in Thailand, where former captive elephants are cared for and rehabilitated.
 Instead of hurting elephants by paying for a ride, you can meet the gentle giants and hear the heartwarming stories of their rescues.